SuiteDash vs Jira: Honest Comparison for 2026

 Jira

 Jira was built for internal teams.
-The Standard plan and above support external collaboration, but this is limited access to Jira's developer-focused interface -- not a client portal.
+The Standard plan and above support external collaboration, but this means limited access to Jira's developer-focused interface, not a client portal.
 There is no branded experience, no invoice viewing, no contract signing.
 If you need clients to interact with your project data, you would typically add Confluence or a third-party portal.

 Verdict